 Can Someone Take My Photo Without Permission?

-These days, everyone is a photographer.
+Everyone is a photographer in the age of social media and cell phones.
 It is easier than ever to whip out a smartphone from a purse or pocket to snap a picture of whatever a person wants to document.
-Whether it is close up or from a distance, a photo can quickly capture and preserve a moment in time, for better or worse.
+Whether close up or from a distance, a photo or video can quickly capture and preserve a moment in time, for better or worse.

 'My Neighbor Took My Picture'

-Let's say one day you are out in your yard gardening and minding your own business when you see your neighbor taking your picture from their upstairs window.
-Surely, you feel as though your privacy has been violated.
-But has your neighbor actually broken the law?
+Let's say one day you are gardening and minding your own business in your yard when you see your neighbor taking your picture from their upstairs window.
+You feel as though your privacy has been violated.
+But has your neighbor broken the law?
 Probably not.

-If the neighbor taking the photo was on their own property, where they had a right to be, and if you were outside in public view, the neighbor likely didn't violate any privacy laws by snapping your photo.
+If the neighbor taking the photo was on their property — where they had a right to be — and if you were outside in public view, the neighbor likely didn't violate any privacy laws by snapping your photo.
+The First Amendment even provides a Constitutional right to photography and videotaping in public spaces.

-This comes as a shock to many, especially because a photo can be taken from a long ways away, and perhaps without the subject's permission or knowledge.
+This disclaimer is a shock to many, mainly because a photo can be taken from far away, perhaps without the subject's permission or knowledge.

 When Does Taking a Photo Violate Privacy Rights?

-In general, whether picture-taking violates the photo subject's privacy rights depends on that person's reasonable expectation of privacy, or REP, where the photo was taken.
+Whether picture-taking violates the photo subject's privacy rights depends on that person's reasonable expectation of privacy (REP) where the photo was taken.
 The more public a place is, the less REP a person has.
 For example, your REP at a park or on the street is very limited.

-On the other hand, you can reasonably expect privacy when you are inside your own home or another private place.
-In some instances, you have a REP while inside of a public place, such as in a bathroom at a park.
+But, you can reasonably expect privacy inside your home or another private place, such as a changing room.
+Sometimes, you have a REP inside a public place, such as in a bathroom at a park or a locker room at a gym.

-It is generally permissible for people to take photographs at any public place or any private place that they own or rent.
+It is generally OK for people to take photographs at any public place or any private place that they own or rent.
 Being present on someone else's private property generally requires the property owner's consent to take photos.
+You would also need permission to be there in the first place, or you'd be trespassing.